Scholarships for Minorities To Help Pay For College

 Can you give a scholarship based on race?

-In conclusion, it is possible to give a scholarship based on race or national origin, but only if there is a clear need and purpose for it in order to achieve a particular compelling interest.
+It is possible to give a scholarship based on race or national origin, but only if there is a clear need and purpose for it in order to achieve a particular compelling interest.
 Therefore, it is important to consider all factors carefully before awarding a scholarship based on race.

 Why do minorities get scholarships?